You are currently viewing What Does a Bad Refrigerator Compressor Sound Like?

 Sizzling

-Don’t worry!
+• Don’t worry!
 While a sizzling sound might sound scary, it’s likely not a cause for concern.
-It is probably just water dripping on the defrost heater.

 Recurring Clicking, Buzzing, or Vibrating

-The sound is probably the icemaker attempting to make ice but not being connected to a water supply.
-Either connect it or shut it off altogether so the sound will stop.
+• The sound is probably the icemaker attempting to make ice but not being connected to a water supply.

 Rattling

-The cause of the rattling noise may be as simple as the sides or back of the fridge touching another surface, like a wall or kitchen cabinet.
-Pull the fridge out a few inches and see if it stops.
-Otherwise, the drain pan below the refrigerator may have come loose.
+• The cause of the rattling noise may be the sides or back of the fridge touching another surface.
+It could be like a wall or kitchen cabinet.

 Loud Humming